Hormone Balancing Superfoods for hormone health

 - MCTs can also be found in palm and olive oils.

 4. Avocados: Avocados are a powerhouse of nutrition containing up to 20 vitamins and minerals including potassium, manganese, magnesium vitamins, A, E, C B 6, folate, and lutein.

 Avocados also contain monounsaturated fats needed for hormone production.
-All of these nutrients also help to maintain hormonal balance.

 Additionally, avocados are a good source of fat and fiber, and it has been found that this combination leads to lower post-meals insulin levels and an increase in satiety hormones GLP-1, PPY, and ghrelin.

 That means hunger is controlled leading to less need to eat more.

 And controlling and balancing insulin levels prevents health issues such as diabetes and metabolic syndrome.

 Healthy fats also help your cells keep their shape by protecting the cell lipid membrane – a good thing because it keeps your skin looking plump and radiant.

 I think we can all agree that avocados are one of the best hormone-balancing superfoods with a ton of health benefits.

 6. Nuts –such as walnuts and almonds provide healthy fats for hormonal balance.